G0tzya/Custom-Keypad/README.md

 * If you want to try building this project on your own, the specific keyboard I used was a [`Cyberpower Membrane Keyboard`](pictures/s-l1200.jpg).
 If you have a keyboard that looks similar in any way, the keyboard most likely uses the same cheap components, so feel free to try it out
 * I used the same screws from the original keyboard for the 3D-printed case.
 If you don't have those screws specifically, you may need to adjust the screw hole dimensions
+* I used ANKO Rose mechanical switches and GPL 205 lube.
+I didn't have an extra 17 Rose switches, so I filled the rest with lubed Gateron Browns.
+I lubed them till they became linear lol.